hannahshamb/whomping-wordle/README.md

 - User can choose to forfeit the game to see the correct answer
 - User can see a countdown for the next day’s character
 - User can view how many people have guessed the Whomping Wordle

+## Preview
+Coming soon...

-### Stretch Features
+## Upcoming Features
 - User can toggle guess chart table to fit screen width
 - User can view info about the game from the navbar menu
 - User can switch to color blind mode

-## Preview
+## Getting Started
 Coming soon...